helloanoop/training-archive/ojet-5-training-agenda.md

   - Getting to know each other.
   - Understanding what each one likes/hates about programming
   - I am a programmer, Dont worry.
+  - WHY is more important that HOW or WHAT
 * Some useful quotes
   - "I do not carry such information in my mind since it is readily available in books.
 The value of a college education is not the learning of many facts but the training of the mind to think. - AE"
   - Kano Jigoro, the father of modern Judo, once told his students, “When I die, bury me in my white belt.”
 His wish was to be remembered as a student, not as a black belt master.